 A lot of companies wonder why the production schedule gets off track, and why there’s so much angst between production planners and shop floor people.
 “This production schedule is ridiculous!
 We just ran that last week!
 What are they thinking in the office — do they even have a clue?”
 Those are statements I've heard more times than I'd like to admit, and it's tough to hear.
 People with these (and similar) comments are clearly frustrated and fatigued by the situation; they are simply tired of it!
 Fortunately, there are lots of ways a manufacturer can create alignment and balance between shop floor staff and production planners.

 During my first stint as a plant manager, I had great enthusiasm for implementing Lean tools — I couldn't wait to improve changeovers, implement 5S, and put other improvement strategies to work for the factory.
 Our improvement efforts were entirely focused on making more product in a shorter amount of time.
 We were making some improvements, but it felt like slogging through quicksand.
 Something wasn't right.
 We decided to have a third party conduct an assessment, including interviewing employees from all departments.
 The results showed that office staff thought we needed to continue with what we'd been doing — focus on improving production output.
 Meanwhile, the shop floor people consistently said we needed to improve the planning process.
 They said the production schedule didn't make sense on many fronts — we were continually making revisions, we didn't have it sequenced efficiently, and it was unrealistic.
 The continual chaos prevented the teams from working on improvements.
 We needed to get our priorities straight!
-We immediately changed our focus to improving the production planning system.
+We immediately changed our focus to improving the production scheduling process (and the system to support it).

 Previously, the only person with a comprehensive understanding of the scheduling algorithms and how well we were executing was the production planner.
 Most of the time, that person would be carrying around a considerable stack of paper listing what we needed to run that week.
 When asked how we were doing, he would flip back and forth between those papers — cross a few things off, do some mental math, and proclaim whether or not we would need to run overtime, or if we were doing ok.
 It seemed like a black hole of information; all the burden was on the person who created the master production schedule.
 Those responsible for executing the production schedule were in the dark.